vee-huyvunguyen/vee.theengineer/demo/pyshiftsla-open-source-python-package/README.md

 # pyshifsla
 - You can watch the [video demo](https:/loom.com), or read the guide below.
-- What does this project do ?
+- What problems does this project solve ?
+    - Calculating the SLA (service level agreement) of the customer support team.
+While ...
+    - ...
+Minimizing API calls to the employees' timekeeping database
+- How does the project solve the problems?
-    - Build a python package (you can install with `pip install pyshiftsla`)
+    - It is python package (you can install with `pip install pyshiftsla`)
-    - That can generate employees' workshifts, based on their days-off requests and company's policies
+    - That can logically generate employees' timekeeping (workshifts).
-    - Then calculate employees' SLA (service level agreement)
+    - Then calculate employees' SLA, based on the generated workshifts.
-        - Mainly used for customer services.
 - What skills do I want to show?:
     - The domain knowledge:
         - Customer services' SLA.